Remaining on FATF grey list to impact capital inflows: IMF

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Highlighting five major risks to $6 billion Fund programme, the IMF’s Resident Chief, Teresa Daban Sanchez, has said that Pakistan’s failure to get out of FATF grey list could have implications on capital inflows jeopardizing foreign financing assurances.
+ISLAMABAD: Highlighting five major risks to $6 billion Fund programme, the IMF’s Resident Chief Teresa Daban Sanchez said that Pakistan’s failure to get out of FATF grey list could have implications on capital inflows jeopardizing foreign financing assurances.

-She pointed out five major risks to the ongoing IMF programme including fiscal slippages such as resistance to fiscal measures and debt sustainability, secondly opposition to governance and institutional building by vested interests, thirdly absence of majority by ruling party in Upper House of Parliament and provinces may undeliverable on their surpluscommitment, fourthly large amount of rollover needs for short term debt and fifthly Pakistan’s failure to get out of grey list by the Financial Action Task Force (FATF).
+She pointed out five major risks to ongoing IMF programme including fiscal slippages such as resistance to fiscal measures and debt sustainability, secondly opposition to governance and institutional building by vested interests, thirdly absence of majority by ruling party in Upper House of Parliament and provinces may undeliverable on their surplus commitment, fourthly large amount of rollover needs for short term debt and fifthly Pakistan’s failure to get out of grey list by Financial Action Task Force (FATF).

 “The IMF could continue dealing with countries into grey or blacklist but it will have impact on capital inflows.
 The IMF Board of Directors wants Fund to look into matters of money-laundering and terror-financing because it hampered taxation system.
-The IMF is mainly responsible for ensuring macroeconomic and financial stability, so looking into FATF issues becomes important for us,” the IMF’s Resident Representative in Pakistan, Teresa Daban Sanchez, said while talking to Senior Journalists Forum organised here at the National Press Club (NPC) on Monday.
+The IMF is mainly responsible for ensuring macroeconomic and financial stability so looking into FATF issues becomes important for us,” the IMF’s Resident Representative in Pakistan Teresa Daban Sanchez said while talking to Senior Journalist Forum organised here at National Press Club (NPC) on Monday.

 She said that the inflation might further go up and growth remained slow over the short term but the IMF programme aimed at stabilising the economy after which inflation would start receding and growth would pick up for achieving long and sustainable levels over the medium term.